Environmental Defenders Office: Humane Society International Inc v Kyodo Senpaku Kaisha Ltd

 Acting on behalf of client Humane Society International – Australia (HSI), EDO (as EDO NSW) first took action against Japanese whaling company Kyodo Senpaku Kaisha Ltd (Kyodo) in 2004, to stop it from whaling in breach of Australia's Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).

 Kyodo owned ships that conducted whaling in the Australian Whale Sanctuary for the Japanese Whale Research program.
-There was evidence that Kyodo had killed 3,558 minke whales and 13 fin whales since 2000/2001, with most of those killings taking place in the Sanctuary.
+There was evidence that Kyodo had killed 3,558 minke whales and 13 fin whales since 2000/2001, with most of those killings taking place in the sanctuary.
 The evidence also indicated that Kyodo intended to start taking humpback whales in the 2007/2008 season.

 This was a complex case run over several court appearances to establish the jurisdiction of the Federal Court and the right of HSI to serve documents on Kyodo.
 In 2008, EDO secured a victory when the Federal Court declared that Kyodo was breaching the EPBC Act.
 The Court granted an injunction to restrain Kyodo from further breaches.
 HSI representatives travelled to Japan to serve the injunction on Kyodo.
 But Japan didn't comply with that injunction and continued what it described as 'scientific' whaling in the Sanctuary between 2008 and 2013.

 Australian Conservation Foundation Incorporated v Woodside Energy Ltd

-The EDO represented the Australian Conservation Foundation (ACF) in the case against Woodside Energy, which was initiated on June 21, 2022, and aimed to prevent the Scarborough gas project due to its potential climate impacts on the Great Barrier Reef.
+The EDO represented the Australian Conservation Foundation in the case against Woodside Energy, which was initiated on June 21, 2022, and aimed to prevent the Scarborough gas project due to its potential climate impacts on the Great Barrier Reef.
 The case marked a new wave in Australian climate litigation focused on gas projects and brought scrutiny to NOPSEMA and the EPBC Act.
 The case was discontinued on August 20, 2024.

-EDOs of Australia

-Environmental Defenders' Offices (EDOs) of Australia was founded in 1996 and consisted of nine independently constituted and managed community environmental law centres located in States and Territories of Australia.
-In 2014, EDO Victoria left to form Environmental Justice Australia.

-In 2019, the eight separate EDOs of Australia agreed to merge into one national organisation, Environmental Defenders Office (EDO Ltd).